a-darsh/real-time-sign-language-detection/README.md

 Modify the paths in the script to point to your saved model.

-Run the conversion script:
+Run the conversion script to converts the model to TensorFlow.js format and saves it in the tfjs_model directory:
   ```shell
   python convert_to_tfjs.py
   ```
-This script converts the model to TensorFlow.js format and saves it in the tfjs_model directory.

 ## Running the Web App